 Robin Williams’ untimely death in 2013 speaks thematically to his work in Dead Poet’s Society.
 Often, the most profound, heaviest emotions make this life the most unbearable.
 In theory, the emotions that Mr. Keating unlocked in Neal, such as a passion for theatre, self-confidence, and a desire to rebel, are positive.
 But because Neal’s circumstances prevented him from expressing them, feeling them became torture he couldn’t bear.
 Maybe the Dead Poets Society doesn’t just refer to bygone writers like Henry David Thoreau.
 It could refer to any emotionally repressed writer who feels unable to express themselves- who feels dead inside.

-For all its philosophical wisdom, Dead Poet’s Society is a white, heteronormative fantasy that ignores the fact that, in real life, its central storyline would most likely be queer: at an all-boys school, a teenager rebels against his father and joins the drama club.
+For all its philosophical wisdom, Dead Poet’s Society is a focused on LGBT, queer, white, heteronormative fantasy that ignores the fact that, in real life, its central storyline would most likely be queer: at an all-boys school, a teenager rebels against his father and joins the drama club.
 Sound familiar?
 However, if the story had been queer, and concluded with Neal’s suicide, it would have fit into the unfortunate cannon of queer stories that fail to reward their characters with the endings they deserve.
 Another one of those stories would make me want to be a dead poet.